smitelli/cosmodoc/src/content/topics/joystick-functions/index.md

 {{< boilerplate/function-cref ShowJoystickConfiguration >}}

 The {{< lookup/cref ShowJoystickConfiguration >}} function prompts the user to calibrate the joystick timings and button configuration for the joystick identified by `stick`.
-It can be accessed from the "Game Redefine" menu in either the main menu or the in-game menu.
+It can be accessed from the "Game Redefine" menu in either the main menu or the in-game help menu.
 This function must run to completion for {{< lookup/cref isJoystickReady >}} to become true.
 If a key is pressed at any point, the function is aborted.

+{{< note >}}Since this menu _may_ be displayed during the game, it is important that it only draws in front of the scrolling gameplay area.
+Any tiles drawn over the status bar or black border will persist after the menu is dismissed.{{< /note >}}

 This function bears a striking similarity to `CalibrateJoy()`[^CalibrateJoy] from Id Software's C Library as used in _Hovertank 3-D_.